Dr Simon Bignell, PhD, BA(Hons), CPsychol, MBPsS

 - Invited Seminar Speaker - University of Kent.
 ADHD and Children's Language.
 (2006).

-I am the Managing Director of a private Educational Psychology Service for parents, schools and local authorities.
+I am a Director of a private Educational Psychology Service for parents, schools and Local Authorities.

-I have given several keynote lectures at international conferences.
+I have given several invited Keynote Lectures at international conferences.

 Various media and press for BBC, ITV, CNN and local radio. (up to 2007)